 a.
 Initial Program Approval: As new program proposals are submitted by eligible institutions or documents are submitted in response to new program standards, a Commission staff member with expertise in the program area is assigned to ensure calibration of reader responses to the standards and work with all reviewers to ensure that all program documents submitted for initial program approval are reviewed in a fair and equitable manner.

 b.
-Program Reviewers: Program reviewers may meet regionally to review submission of Program Review documents.
-At such a meeting, a Commission staff consultant will be available.
-Reviewers of programs will receive training on all standard updates and changes prior to being assigned to read program documents.
+Program Reviewers: A Commission staff consultant will provide reviewers of programs with training on all standards or standards updates and changes, and calibrate reviewers on decisions related to a program’s preliminary alignment to the standards.

 c.
-Site Visit Reviewers: Prior to the beginning of an accreditation site visit, team members meet to discuss their observations about the institutional reports as well as the preliminary program standard findings, and to review their prior training as site visit reviewers.
-The team activities for the site visit are planned under the direction of the team leader and the Commission’s staff consultant.
+Site Visit Reviewers: Prior to the beginning of an accreditation site visit, team members meet to discuss their observations about the institutional reports as well as the preliminary program standards and common standards findings, and to review their prior training as site visit reviewers.
+The team activities for the site visit are planned under the direction of the team lead and the Commission’s staff consultant.

 3. Evaluation of Training and Accreditation Activities.
 To ensure that future team training and orientations are as effective as possible, all team members will be asked to evaluate training and orientation activities.
-The Committee on Accreditation will analyze the responses and modify the training appropriately as needed.
+The Committee on Accreditation will analyze the responses and modify the training appropriately, as needed.

 4. Evaluation of the Performance of BIR Members.
 To ensure that accreditation activities are as effective as possible, free of bias and in accordance with high standards of professionalism, the performance of BIR members will be evaluated by other accreditation team members and institutional representatives.
 This feedback will be considered in determining assignment to future accreditation activities.

-E. Role of Commission Staff
+D. Role of Commission Staff

 The professional expertise of Commission staff will be used in accreditation activities and staff members will be assigned to facilitate accreditation activities.
 Prior to participation in accreditation review activities, staff will participate in the appropriate orientation and training.